QEDjl-project/QEDbase.jl/README.md

 [![Coverage](https://codecov.io/gh/qedjl/QEDbase.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/qedjl/QEDbase.jl)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-This package is part of the `QuantumElectrodynamics.jl` library.
-For the description of the interoperability with other packages of `QuantumElectrodynamics.jl` see [docs](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/).
+`QEDbase.jl` is a foundational package within the [`QuantumElectrodynamics.jl`](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/) library.
+It provides essential interfaces and building blocks for the computation of quantum electrodynamics (QED) processes, facilitating interoperability with other packages in the suite.

+For a detailed explanation of the integration with other `QuantumElectrodynamics.jl` packages, please refer to the [documentation](https://qedjl-project.github.io/QuantumElectrodynamics.jl/main/).

-## Interfaces
+## Main interfaces

-- **Lorentz vectors:** enabling types to be used as Lorentz vector
+- **Dirac Tensors**: Types that facilitate operations involving Dirac matrices and spinors.
+- **Lorentz Vectors**: Types that facilitate operations involving Lorentz vectors.
-- **Particles:** particles with a mass, a charge, and all that.
+- **Particle Representation**: Define particles with mass, charge, and other physical properties.
-- **Computation models:** physical model, e.g. perturbative QED, to be used in calculations
+- **Computation Models**: Interfaces for implementing various physical models (e.g., perturbative or strong-field QED) for calculations.
-- **Scattering processes:** generic description of a scattering process to be used in calculations.
+- **Scattering Processes**: Generic descriptions of scattering processes for use in QED calculations.
-- **Probabilities and cross-sections:** common building blocks for the calculation of differential probabilities and cross-sections.
+- **Probabilities and Cross Sections**: Core components for calculating differential probabilities and cross-sections.
-- **Phase spaces:** common functions to define phase spaces and work with phase space points.
+- **Phase Space Descriptions**: Utility functions to define and manage phase spaces and related points.

 ## Installation

-To install the current stable version of `QEDbase.jl` you may use the standard Julia package manager within the Julia REPL
+To install the latest stable version of `QEDbase.jl`, use the Julia package manager within the REPL:

 ```julia
 julia> using Pkg
 julia> Pkg.add("QEDbase")
 ```

-or you use the Pkg prompt by hitting `]` within the Julia REPL and then type
+Alternatively, you can enter the Pkg prompt by pressing `]` in the Julia REPL and then run:

 ```julia
 pkg> add QEDbase